LAW OFFICE OF JANE E. BEDNAR

 In other cases, a successor trustee may have replaced the elder as trustee of the trust.
 While the elder is still alive, the successor trustee has a strict duty to account to the elder/beneficiary.
 Or, the elder may have signed a power of attorney giving another person (the agent) broad power to control the elder's assets.
 If you suspect that a successor trustee or agent is acting wrongfully, you should seek legal advice.

-If you have questions or concerns about a loved one's estate plan - either before or after that person's death - call The Law Office of Jane E. Bednar for a consultation at (831) 375-6381, or contact us through the "Contact Us" page on this website.
+If you have questions or concerns about a loved one's estate plan - either before or after that person's death - call The Law Office of Jane E. Bednar for a consultation at (831) 375-6381, email us at [email protected] or go to "Contact Us" on this website.

 DISCLAIMER: Nothing published in this website is intended as a substitute for personalized legal advice.
 Statements made on this website do not constitute legal advice and do not constitute a guarantee as to outcome.
 The Law Office of Jane E. Bednar is licensed to practice law in the State of California.
 The Law Office of Jane E. Bednar will not dispense legal advice or engage in legal representation outside of the state of California and nothing contained on this website is intended as such.
 No attorney-client relationship is created through this website.
 If you would like to become a client, feel free to contact us and make and appointment for a formal consultation at which time, if appropriate, we can agree to enter into an attorney-client relationship through the execution of an attorneys' fee agreement or limited engagement agreement.
 Until such time, no attorney-client relationship can or will be created betweenThe Law Office of Jane E. Bednar and you.